Teaching

 Former Students

-Some of Dr. Elisi’s current and former students are already established and held (or still hold) teaching posts in the USA (at UMKC Conservatory, Ithaca College, University of Mary Washington, the State University of New York Geneseo, Alfred University, the University of Incarnate Word, Las Vegas Piano Music School, etc.); in China (at Guangzhou University, the Central Conservatory of Music Piano Academy at Gulangyu, Xiamen); and in Korea (at Deokwon Art High School, Baekseok Arts University, Shilla University, Kyungnam Arts High school, Se-Jong Arts High school, Incheon Arts High school, and Kyewon Arts Middle school).
+Some of Dr. Elisi’s current and former students are already established and hold (or still hold) teaching positions in the USA (at UMKC Conservatory, Ithaca College, University of Mary Washington, the State University of New York Geneseo, Alfred University, the University of the Incarnate Word, Las Vegas Piano Music School, etc.); in China (at Guangzhou University, the Central Conservatory of Music Piano Academy in Gulangyu, Xiamen); and in Korea (at Deokwon Art High School, Baekseok Arts University, Shilla University, Kyungnam Arts High School, Se-Jong Arts High School, Incheon Arts High School, and Kyewon Arts Middle School).

-Other former students have been professionally managed (Astral Artists), are prizewinners in competitions (Cleveland International, Paderewski, Washington, Louisiana, San Antonio, New Orleans International, and many others); performed with orchestras (including the Cleveland Symphony, Rochester Philharmonic, and Dallas Chamber Symphony); gave debut recitals from New York to Caracas, Paris, and Seoul; garnered fellowships and scholarships at summer programs; and have been accepted in Artist Diploma (Rice University among others), MM, and DMA programs in prestigious institutions in the US and abroad.
+Astral Artists have professionally managed other former students, won prizes in competitions like Cleveland International, Paderewski, Washington, Louisiana, San Antonio, and New Orleans International, among others; performed with orchestras such as the Cleveland Symphony, Rochester Philharmonic, and Dallas Chamber Symphony; debuted in recitals from New York to Caracas, Paris, and Seoul; received fellowships and scholarships at summer programs; and been accepted into Artist Diploma programs (including Rice University), MM, and DMA programs at prestigious institutions in the US and abroad.

 About Teaching Younger Pianists

-While Enrico Elisi focuses mainly on advanced students at the university level, each year, he also works with a few selected younger pianists (pre-college age), concentrating in particular on training them in the fundamentals of piano technique.
+While Enrico Elisi mainly works with advanced university students, each year he also collaborates with a few select younger pianists (pre-college age) to emphasize the fundamentals of piano technique.

 Technique

-He believes that building one’s piano technique and a “pianistic gesture” for shaping musical ideas must never be separated from the resulting sound emission (tone quality).
-He strives to constantly seek an appropriate connection between inner musical thought and outer result by means of training the ear to be highly critical.
-The focal point of his teaching has always been to give voice to a musical idea that is personal, logical, and expressive.
+He believes that developing one’s piano technique and a “pianistic gesture” for shaping musical ideas should never be separated from the sound produced (tone quality).
+He continuously seeks to establish an effective connection between inner musical thought and the outer result by training the ear to be highly critical.
+His main goal in teaching is to help students give voice to a musical idea that is personal, logical, and expressive.

-A few points he prefers to insist upon are (1) deepening one’s ability to listen to oneself, (2) the development of a cantabile sound quality, (3) the legato, (4) and a wide range of possible approaches to finger strokes.
+Some key points he emphasizes are: (1) deepening the ability to listen to oneself, (2) developing a cantabile tone quality, (3) mastering legato, and (4) exploring a wide range of approaches to finger strokes.

 Exercises

-Beginning with scales, which must be played at every lesson, listened to with scrupulous attention, and repeated until the execution has legato, speed, uniformity of sound, and cantabile tone quality.
+He begins with scales, which must be played at every lesson, listened to with careful attention, and repeated until the execution achieves legato, speed, uniformity of sound, and a cantabile tone quality.

 Repertoire

-Another fundamental aspect of Elisi’s method is the complexity of selecting an appropriate student repertoire.
-This is crucial because a carefully selected repertoire guides a young musician toward acquiring taste and skills.
-At first, Enrico tries to get to know a student well.
-Then, he proceeds to assign works that break through the comfort zone.
-In this case, he ensures that no piece is excessively traumatic in terms of difficulties because the key is to keep the interest, passion, and motivation to work at a high level.
-By using a student’s repertoire list, Enrico Elisi also addresses gaps.
-The process of selection of a new repertoire, in short, is monitored throughout.
+Another fundamental aspect of Elisi’s method is selecting an appropriate student repertoire.
+This is vital because a thoughtfully chosen repertoire guides a young musician in developing taste and skills.
+Initially, Enrico focuses on getting to know a student well.
+Then he assigns pieces that push the student beyond their comfort zone.
+In doing so, he ensures that no piece is overly difficult, as the goal is to maintain interest, passion, and motivation to work at a high level.
+By reviewing a student’s repertoire list, Enrico Elisi also identifies gaps.
+The process of selecting new repertoire is closely monitored throughout.

-He usually recommends tackling Bach, Mozart, Haydn, Clementi, and Beethoven – so that, with patience, the student develops a complete range of piano skills.
-Bach’s rigorous instrumental polyphony is at the center of constant work on clarity and differentiation of the voices, which requires maximum attention to detail and precision, beginning from the most uncomplicated pieces; Mozart for cantabile and finger agility in passagework and in the ornaments; Beethoven for the complexity of his structures and to acquire more developed and varied piano skills; and on through the canon of piano repertoire, neglecting no area, but rather insisting that even the work on the composer the student finds most difficult is carried out successfully so that no aspect of piano technique and music is left unexplored.
-This comprehensive work aims to identify the repertoire most suited to each pianist, creating a precise, personal learning path.
+He typically recommends studying Bach, Mozart, Haydn, Clementi, and Beethoven—so that, with patience, the student builds a well-rounded set of piano skills.
+Bach’s detailed instrumental polyphony is a focus for improving clarity and voice differentiation, requiring meticulous attention to detail and precision, starting with simpler pieces; Mozart helps develop cantabile playing and finger agility in passagework and ornaments; Beethoven introduces more complex structures to cultivate advanced and varied piano skills; and this approach extends across the entire canon of piano repertoire, emphasizing that no area is neglected.
+Instead, even the pieces a student finds most difficult are thoroughly worked on, ensuring all aspects of piano technique and music are explored.
+This comprehensive approach aims to identify the repertoire best suited to each pianist, shaping a precise, personalized learning journey.

 How to Practice

-One strong point in Elisi’s teaching is to help his students identify the problems affecting their performances and other recurring issues.
-After the result is more precise and the new aims more focused, he trains students to develop and insists upon various methods to overcome specific difficulties.
+One strong point in Elisi’s teaching is helping his students identify the problems affecting their performance and other recurring issues.
+After the result is more precise and the new aims are more focused, he trains students to develop and insists upon various methods to overcome specific difficulties.
 Practicing is never dull!
 On the contrary, it embodies the joy of learning as it is learning itself.
-The time spent working out some difficulty is transformed into an exploration of possibilities and becomes an opportunity instead of a challenge.
-The act of practicing is an art; in the beginning, it must be taught and guided instead of being left up to the students.
+The time spent working through a difficulty is transformed into an exploration of possibilities and becomes an opportunity rather than a challenge.
+The act of practicing is an art; in the beginning, it must be taught and guided rather than left to the students.

 Enrico Elisi guides students to tackle their playing hands together early in the practice sessions and insists that students learn to inflect their melodic playing.
-Inflection helps to clarify shapes, and it must be done immediately as students learn the notes of a new piece.
+Inflection helps clarify shapes and must be done immediately as students learn the notes of a new piece.
 As they learn the pitches, they learn what they mean so that the initial conceptualization of the music is assimilated with inflection.
 He also encourages students to practice thoughtfully, as evidenced by silent pauses while looking at the music, singing or humming, making notes on the page, or expressing verbal “ah-ha”s.
-Students learn that errors must be preempted by stopping in anticipation of mistakes.
-These issues must be addressed immediately as they appear so that the precise location and sources of each error are identified accurately, rehearsed, and corrected.
+Students learn that errors must be prevented by stopping in advance to anticipate mistakes.
+These issues must be addressed immediately as they arise so that the precise location and sources of each error are accurately identified, rehearsed, and corrected.
 Also, he teaches how to change the tempo while learning a new repertoire, so each tempo of individual performance trials is varied systematically; logically understandable changes in tempo take place between trials (e.g., slow things down to get tricky sections correct).
-Elisi also patiently explores target passages that must be repeated until the error is corrected and the passage is stabilized (as evidenced by the error’s absence in subsequent repetitions).
+Elisi also patiently explores target passages until the error is corrected and the passage is stabilized (as evidenced by the error’s absence in subsequent repetitions).

 Life and Music